 Our next interview comes from

-PrepCA: What is your official height, weight and 40?
+PrepCA: What is your official height and weight?

 PrepCA: What is your greatest football memory?

 PrepCA: What are your goals for the upcoming season?

 PrepCA: How are you preparing for the upcoming season?
 Will you attend any camps this summer?

 Charlie: As of now, besides the practices

 with school, I have a personal trainer which we concentrate on strength and

 running technique and also have another workout every Saturday.
 I attended the